silvaordie/Airline-Scheduling-and-Routing/README.md

 Example 6: Nodes: 5598	Depth: 10	Effective Branching Factor: 2.3703
 Example 7: Nodes: 4919	Depth: 10	Effective Branching Factor: 2.3398
 Example 8: Nodes: 252	Depth: 12	Effective Branching Factor: 1.5853

+The depth of the solution is fixed for a given input and it is given by the number of legs + number of airplanes in a certain file.
+This conclusion derives from our formulation of the inital state.
+In the beginning we assign a null airport to each airplane and we had a leg that makes the airplane go from the null airport to a open airport.